 - As an effect of World War II, as many as 12 million Germans left the region and settled in many different parts of the world

 - About two million Jews came to the US between 1881-1924.
-A small number of these individuals might have had Europe West DNA, even though it’s true that European Jews show DNA from neighboring areas
+A small number of these individuals might have had Europe West DNA, even though it’s true that European Jews rarely show significant DNA from neighboring areas

 In addition to the most obvious ways that Europe West might have appeared in your DNA results, there are a few more pathways that require more investigation – and this is by no means an exhaustive list:

 - If you were born, or have close ancestors who were born in primarily non-European countries, it’s possible that you inherited your Europe West DNA from ancestors who migrated away from Europe into other areas – before you or your family eventually came to the US.
-There were hundreds of thousands of people who left Europe for Mexico, Central American, South America, Europe territories in Africa, Asia, and the Caribbean.
+There were hundreds of thousands of people who left Europe for Mexico, Central American, South America, European territories in Africa, Asia, and the Caribbean.
 (Read here about Mexican DNA or Hispanic Ancestry)

 - Do you have French Canadian ancestry?
 Many French Canadian settlers likely had Europe West DNA (and even Iberian Peninsula DNA!)

-- Many people who descend from enslaved peoples in the United States and other places find themselves with a surprising amount of European ancestry, and many times it is Europe West ancestry, specifically
+- Many people who descend from enslaved peoples in the United States and other places find themselves with a surprising amount of European ancestry, and many times it is Europe West ancestry, specifically.

 Do you think you should have more Europe West DNA?